 Often there is more than one medication available to treat the same medical condition.
-The Wellmark Drug List contains drugs physicians recognize as medically effective for a wide range of health conditions.
+The Wellmark Drug List contains drugs and pharmacy durable medical equipment devices physicians recognize as medically effective for a wide range of health conditions.

 The Wellmark Drug List was developed with the assistance of physicians, pharmacists, and Wellmark's pharmacy benefits manager.
-It is not a required list of medications and physicians are not limited to prescribing only the drugs that appear on the list.
-Physicians may prescribe any medication, and that medication will be covered unless it is specifically excluded under your medical benefits, or other limitations apply.
+It is not a required list of medications and pharmacy durable medical equipment devices and physicians are not limited to prescribing only the drugs or pharmacy durable medical equipment devices that appear on the list.
+Physicians may prescribe any medication or pharmacy durable medical equipment device, and that medication or pharmacy durable medical equipment device will be covered unless it is specifically excluded under your medical benefits, or other limitations apply.

-To determine if a drug is on the Wellmark Drug List, ask your physician, pharmacist, or visit our website, Wellmark.com.
+To determine if a drug or pharmacy durable medical equipment device is on the Wellmark Drug List, ask your physician, pharmacist, or visit our website, Wellmark.com.